-The last step it completely optional, but I have always loved little garden decor and solar lights.
+The last step is completely optional, but I have always loved the little garden decor and solar lights.
 So since the pot will be on our steps I moved the solar light that the pot will be blocking and added it so it can help illuminate the steps at night.

 This would also be a great start to creating your own Fairy Garden, just add some fairy garden decor!
 Sadly our stores are all sold out.
 I should have bought the Fairy garden items in February when they first came out!

 Now it is complete.
 I have many perennial flowers that will come back next year to save me work.
 And I have a few annual flowers that I can easily add each Spring when they are in bloom like the Pansies and Marigolds.

 And I have a good mixture of bulb flowers that bloom between early Spring, mid Summer, and late Autumn.
 Now I’m good to have beautiful blossoms all summer long!

 This project took me all of about 1 hour to complete (minus the shopping time.
 That is always longer because I have kids in tow.
 Don’t get me started on how long THAT takes).